ChernykhVyacheslav/sprint15-spring-unit-tests/README.md

-# sprint14-spring-mvc
+# sprint15-spring-unit-test
-Sprint14 of Java Online Marathon, using Spring MVC.
+Sprint15 of Java Online Marathon, using JUnit and Logger.